nubenetes/awesome-kubernetes/docs/devsecops.md

 - [medium.com/@nikhil.purva: Securing Kubernetes Secrets with HashiCorp Vault](https://medium.com/@nikhil.purva/securing-kubernetes-secrets-with-hashicorp-vault-a9555728e095)
 - [hashicorp.com: The State of Vault and Kubernetes, and Future Plans](https://www.hashicorp.com/blog/the-state-of-vault-and-kubernetes-and-future-plans) Get an overview of the most common ways to use HashiCorp Vault and Kubernetes together, and get a preview of a new method we're considering.
 - [alexandre-vazquez.com: How To Inject Secrets in Pods To Improve Security with Hashicorp Vault in 5 Minutes 🌟](https://alexandre-vazquez.com/inject-secrets-in-pods-using-hashicorp-vault/)
+- [adfinis.com: Secret zero with ACME](https://adfinis.com/en/blog/secret-zero-with-acme/) As of Vault 1.14, the HashiCorp Vault PKI engine can issue certificates using the standard ACME protocol.
+The Automatic Certificate Management Environment (ACME) was made popular by Let’s Encrypt, which has been the default mechanism to request valid certificates from a public CA for over 10 years.

 #### HashiCorp Vault Agent